 Next I cut the front off the notecard printed with patches of watercoloured Mint Macaron, and trimmed it to 3-1/2″ x 4-3/4″.
 With that done I used Multipurpose Liquid Glue (Tombow) to attach the printed piece to the front of my card base.

 I have absolutely no idea why I picked up the Meant To Be Stamp Set, possibly it just happened to be within reach.
 But next I decided to stamp the large ‘Meant To Be’ sentiment onto some Whisper White Card using Sahara Sand ink.

 Then I pulled out a Mint Macaron ink pad to coordinate with the clouds on the background layer.
 I found the smallest heart image in the Meant To Be Stamp Set and stamped the heart twice in the centre of the flap of a Very Vanilla Medium Envelope.
 I didn’t re-ink the rubber between stamping but tilted the second image slightly.
 So now I had overlapping hearts, one a little lighter than the other.

 On a layer of Very Vanilla Card I repeated the two mini hearts in the centre towards the top.
 Then I used liquid glue to fix this layer inside my card base

-All that was left was to die-cut the layers for the front of the card using my Big Shot and Magnetic Platform with dies from the Be Mine Stitched Framelits.
+All that was left was to die-cut the layers for the front of the card using my die-cutting machine and magnetic plate with dies from the Stitched Be Mine Dies.

 I began with the stamped sentiment, using the middle-sized scalloped heart die.
 This die (and the larger one) actually cuts the card into 3 pieces.
 There’s the negative space outside the scalloped heart, but then there’s a heart-shaped frame with a scalloped outside edge and smooth inside edge with ‘stitching’ between.
 Then you also have a heart cut from the centre with a smooth edge.